Massive fire ravages North Coventry Township, Pa. apartment building; at least 4 hurt

-The call came in around 7:30 p.m. for a fire at the Ashwood Apartments located on the 700 block of Worth Boulevard.
+The fire started around 7:20 p.m. at the Ashwood Apartments located on the 700 block of Worth Boulevard in North Coventry Township.

 Chopper 6 was over the scene as heavy flames engulfed most of the three-story apartment building.